 In the mid-1960’s, Joel Aderhold, Tim Talton, George English, Leonard Pickens and Louis Ellis formed a band to concentrate more on a combination of vocals and instrumentation, rather than just being a square dance style band.
 They called their band The Green Valley Boys.
 At one of Walter Butler’s weekend pickin’ parties, they met a mandolin player named Roy Fowler.
 In 1968, Joel, George, Tim and Roy formed The Blue Ridge Gentlemen.
 With George’s “Bobby Osborne” style vocal range, the band was able to structure harmonies with a high lead which made their sound very unique for this period.
 The band played many festivals in the last two years of the decade, including the first bluegrass festival in Lavonia GA in 1969, and continued to deliver top notch performances in the following years.

-The Shenandoah Boys – Austell Ga
+The Shenandoah Boys – Austell, Ga

 Lewis Ayres – Mandolin, Paul Rogers – Banjo, Ed Morris – percussion, Kenneth Hood – guitar, Jerry “Jug” Rogers – bass